Diflucan Side Effects

 Reversible alopecia has been associated with long-term (2 months or longer) therapy.

-A 52-year-old female experienced a fixed drug eruption (FDE) when administered a single oral 400 mg dose of fluconazole (the active ingredient contained in Diflucan) therapy for extensive pityriasis versicolor.
-Within a 12-hour period, she noticed 3 oval, painful, eroded, pigmented patches over her trunk with diameters of 3 cm to 4 cm and erythematous halos.
-A clinical diagnosis of FDE caused by fluconazole therapy was made.
-The FDE was confirmed when the patient was rechallenged with an oral dose of fluconazole 25 mg.
+A 52-year-old female experienced a fixed drug eruption (FDE) when administered a single 400 mg oral dose for extensive pityriasis versicolor.
+Within 12 hours, she noticed 3 oval, painful, eroded, pigmented patches over her trunk with diameters of 3 to 4 cm and erythematous halos.
+A clinical diagnosis of FDE due to drug therapy was made.
+The FDE was confirmed when the patient was rechallenged with a 25 mg oral dose.[Ref]

 Most reports of QT interval prolongation and torsades de pointes involved seriously ill patients with multiple confounding risk factors, such as structural heart disease, electrolyte abnormalities, and concomitant medications that may have been contributory.

 An 11-year-old male with neurofibromatosis-1 presented to the hospital in septic shock secondary to a perforated gastric volvulus.
 After initial stabilization, the patient underwent total gastrectomy and multiple peritoneal lavages.
 Culture of peritoneal fluid showed infection with Candida albicans.
-Therapy was initiated with fluconazole (the active ingredient contained in Diflucan) 150 mg intravenously every 12 hours.
-After initiating fluconazole therapy, the patient developed QT prolongation and complex ventricular arrhythmia.
-Fluconazole was discontinued.
+Therapy was started with fluconazole (the active ingredient contained in Diflucan) 150 mg IV every 12 hours.
+After starting this drug, the patient developed QT prolongation and complex ventricular arrhythmia.
+The drug was discontinued.
 Over the subsequent 36-hours, the patient remained in sinus rhythm except for one brief run of ventricular bigeminy.
-An ECG recorded 5 months after admission (and approximately 4 months after cessation of all QT-prolonging medications) showed sinus rhythm with normal heart rate and corrected QT interval.
+An ECG recorded 5 months after admission (and about 4 months after cessation of all QT-prolonging medications) showed sinus rhythm with normal heart rate and corrected QT interval.